Watchignite/Zepto_sql_project/README.md

 ORDER BY discount_percentage DESC
 LIMIT 10;
 ```
+#### Objective:
+To identify the products offering the highest discount, helping understand which items provide maximum value to customers and are likely driving higher conversions.
 ### Q2) High-MRP Products That Are Out of Stock
 ```sql
 SELECT DISTINCT name, mrp, out_of_stock